roman-s8o/tns-008-fpp/ROADMAP.md

 # Roadmap for SSL-Based Financial Prediction Platform

-**Objective**: Develop a platform that ingests daily financial news (up to 2000 articles/day from Alpha Vantage, Investing.com API) and historical stock prices (Yahoo Finance, 5 years) to predict direction (up/down) and % change buckets for Nasdaq-100, FOREX, and S&P Futures, with daily feature updates.
-Built by one ML engineer, developed locally on Mac (M1/M2, 16GB RAM), deployed on GCP.
+**Objective**: ~~Develop a platform that ingests daily financial news (up to 2000 articles/day from Alpha Vantage, Investing.com API) and historical stock prices (Yahoo Finance, 5 years) to predict direction (up/down) and % change buckets for Nasdaq-100, FOREX, and S&P Futures~~ **UPDATED (Oct 17, 2025)**: Pivoted to EUR/USD forex trading system.
+Ingests daily financial news (forex-filtered) and 10 years of EUR/USD price data with 9 technical indicators + economic calendar.
+Predicts next-day direction and % change buckets for EUR/USD.
+Built by one ML engineer, developed locally on Mac (M3, 16GB RAM), deployed on GCP.
 Each milestone = 1 week of work.

 ## Milestone 1: Project Setup ✅
 - **Status**: COMPLETED (Oct 11, 2025)